FGRaptor/Crude_Transport_Belt/README.md

 - Enable or disable both of the crafting recipes
 - Change the multiplier for crafting costs (the base value is 1 Iron plate and 1 Iron gear wheel for both recipes, and is then multiplied by the setting value), default multiplier is 1
 - Change the multiplier for crafted amount of belts (the base value is 1 belt for both recipes, and is then multiplied by the setting value), default multiplier is 4
+- Force Enable Recipes, only required for certain cases (see mod compatibility)

 ## Compatibility

 Should be compatible with just about every other mod, as it just adds a new simple belt.

 Maybe it could be incompatible with certain mods that change the existing Transport belts, Iron plates, or Iron gear wheels.

+**Krastorio 2:** compatible

+**AAI Industry:** compatible, includes an extra recipe you can enable and configure to craft Crude transport belts with Iron Plates and Motors, which is the same as the AAI Industry changed recipe for normal Transport belts

+**Space Exploration:** compatible, since AAI Industry is required, the new recipe is also available

+**Early Extensions:** compatible, this mod adds a new technology locking all transport belts behind it that are available by default, use the "Force Enable Recipes" setting to avoid this for the Crude transport belt recipes

 ## Credits